lynnfaraday/aresmush.com/_root/tutorials/manage/forgot-headwiz-pw.md

        headwiz.change_password("somenewpassword")
     end

-Then with any regular admin character you can just type `tinker` and it will reset the password.
+Then you can just type `tinker` and it will reset the password.

-If you don't have an admin character with tinker access, [ask for help](/feedback).